dtrelogan/react-formstate/docs/workingWithFormState.md

 ### Understanding default values

-A react-formstate default value is used to supply a value to an input only if the value for the corresponding field is undefined in your component state.
-The default value itself is **not** stored in component state, it is a static property provided to the input element.
+In react-formstate, a default value is used to supply a value to an input only if the value for the corresponding field is undefined in your component state.
+The default value itself is **not** stored in component state.
+It is a static property provided to the input element.

 Default values are syntactic sugar that serve a limited purpose.
 They are an expressive way to initialize a form input only when you don't have any conditional logic in the render function based on the value of that input.
 In fairness, this is often the case.